WidePoint (NYSEAMERICAN:WYY) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a report released on Monday.
+StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a report published on Saturday.
 The brokerage issued a sell rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Free Report) last announced its earnings results on Monday, March 27th.
-The technology company reported ($1.02) earnings per share for the quarter.
-The company had revenue of $23.34 million for the quarter.
-WidePoint had a negative net margin of 16.03% and a positive return on equity of 2.98%.
+WidePoint (NYSEAMERICAN:WYY – Free Report) last posted its earnings results on Monday, May 15th.
+The technology company reported ($0.11) earnings per share for the quarter.
+The business had revenue of $25.27 million during the quarter.
+WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.

 About WidePoint